COMMUNITY AND PARTICIPATION

 In collaboration with artist Esyllt George

-Celebrating everyday happenings and community connections through story.
-An afternoon of sharing local stories, community collage making and the time honoured British ritual of tea and cake.
+Sharing local stories and community collage making celebrating everyday happenings and community connections with the time honoured British ritual of tea and cake.

 For Made in Roath Arts Festival